noahburrell0/k8s/README.md

 # Hire Me!

 Need help getting started with Kubernetes (or DevOps, or GitOps), or have a project you need an extra set of hands with?
 I'm available for freelance and consulting work!
-I'm a CKA certified Kubernetes (and Linux) administrator and DevOps engineer during the day in the financial services industry, and I also do a lot of this sort of stuff in my spare time for fun.
+I'm a CKA certified Kubernetes (and Linux) administrator and DevOps engineer during the day in the financial services industry, and I also do a lot of the same sort of stuff in my spare time for fun.

 ## Areas of Expertise